RealWagmi/anon-integration-guide/projects/debridge/README.md

 # deBridge Module

 deBridge is DeFi's internet of liquidity, enabling real-time movement of assets and information across the DeFi landscape.
+The protocol supports cross-chain token transfers and swaps across multiple networks including Ethereum, Base, Solana, Arbitrum, Optimism, and more.

+## Common Tasks

+1. Cross-Chain Token Transfers

+   - "Bridge 5000 ETH from Base to Solana as DBR tokens"
+   - "Send 1000 USDC from Ethereum to Arbitrum"
+   - "Transfer 500 USDT from Optimism to Base"
+   - "Move 10 ETH from Base to Arbitrum with 0.5% slippage"

+2. Same-Chain Token Swaps

+   - "Swap 1 ETH for USDbC on Base"
+   - "Exchange 1000 USDC for ETH on Ethereum"
+   - "Trade 500 USDT for WETH on Arbitrum"

+3. Transaction Status Checks

+   - "Check status of my bridge transaction 0x19fa026c..."
+   - "Track my token transfer from Base to Solana"
+   - "Get order status for my cross-chain swap"
+   - "View all orders for my bridge transaction"

+4. Information Queries

+   - "List all supported chains in @deBridge"
+   - "Get token info for USDC on Ethereum"
+   - "Show supported tokens on Solana"
+   - "Get bridge quote for ETH to DBR transfer"

 ## Features